College of Nursing

 *CORKINS, KRISTIN, Assistant Clinical Professor of Nursing, B.S., Texas Woman's University; M.S., Texas Woman's University

-*COTTRELL, DAMON B., Professor of Nursing; Associate Dean of the College of Nursing-Denton, B.S., Texas Woman's University; M.S., Texas Woman's University; D.N.P., Robert Morris University; Ph.D., University of Texas-Tyler
+*COTTRELL, DAMON B., Professor of Nursing, B.S., Texas Woman's University; M.S., Texas Woman's University; D.N.P., Robert Morris University; Ph.D., University of Texas-Tyler

 *DELLO STRITTO, RITA A., Professor of Nursing, B.S., Texas Woman's University; M.S.N., University of Houston; Ph.D., Texas Woman's University